 2020 Tacoma Rainier’s baseball season

-- Tickets: Single game adult ticket prices are $13.50.
-Seniors 60+, children <14, and Military get a $1 discount.
-Everyone can sit on the grass terrace in right field for $7.00 per game (Chairs Prohibited – Blankets Only.
+- Tickets: Single game tickets $11.
+Or, sit on the grass terrace in right field for $7.00 per game (Chairs Prohibited – Blankets Only.
 No outside food or drink.).
 For more ways to save, see below for single ticket promotions and season tickets.

 - Listen for free.
 The Rainiers baseball games are broadcast on TuneIn, Tacoma Rainiers Baseball Network by play-by-play announcer Mike Curto (Twitter @CurtoWorld).